GGFR-Shawn/IMS_Exile/README.txt

-Interactive Missions
-www.reality-gaming.eu
-© 2016 Reality-Gaming.EU

 Please note that this is not ready for public servers!
 Its builded and tested on a public dedicated server enviroment with Exile Mod 1.0.2 and DMS (parent 21bdacd commit 92d32436e06bd167e9dd4b2971954d09d8669b18 22 Sep.
-2016) so everything should work as intendet but use it on your own risk on a live server with players.
+2016) so everything should work as intendet but use it on your own risk on a live server with players at this state!

-This concept release is in its early build state to give the Exile community a overview how the system works.
+This concept release is in its early build state and has been released to give the Exile community a overview how the system works and to get feedback from better coders from the forum to may get improvements.
-Please feel free to give feedback ,suggestions or improvements to this work.
+Please feel free to give feedback, suggestions or improvements to this work!

 Requirements:
 DMS for Exile by Defent and eraser1 https://github.com/Defent/DMS_Exile

 Main Installation:
-- Pack the a3_rg folder in "IMS_Exile\@ExileServer\addons" with a PBO tool (PBO Manager, Eliteness, or the Arma 3 Tools suite) and put the generated PBO in your "@ExileServer\addons\" directory.
+Pack the a3_rg folder in ADDON FILES with a PBO tool (PBO Manager, Eliteness, or the Arma 3 Tools suite).
+Put the generated PBO in your "@ExileServer\addons\" directory.
-- Put the content of the "IMS_Exile\MPMISSIONS\Exile.Tanoa" directory into your mission main directory and repack your mission.
+Put the content of the MISSION FILES directory into your mission main directory and repack your mission.

-- Open up your missions description.ext and copy over the content of the CfgRemoteExec class and merge it with the CfgRemoteExec.hpp.
+Open up your missions description.ext and copy over the content of the CfgRemoteExec class and merge it with the CfgRemoteExec.hpp.
-- Add the following lines to the very bottom of your description.ext:
+Add the following lines to the very bottom of your description.ext:

 // Base Config Files
 #include "CfgRemoteExec.hpp"
 #include "CfgFunctions.hpp"

 DMS Setup:
-- Put the DMS mission file raid_fortress.sqf from SERVER\DMS MISSIONS\static into your a3_dms\missions\static directory.
+Put the DMS mission file raid_fortress.sqf from SERVER\DMS MISSIONS\static into your a3_dms\missions\static directory.
-- Open the DMS config.sqf and change the following lines:

-DMS_MaxStaticMissions				= 2;  <--- If you have more static missions change this value to the amount of running staic DMS missions on your Server.

-- Open the DMS map_configs directory and edit the tanoa_config.sqf:
+Open the DMS map_configs directory and edit the tanoa_config.sqf:

 DMS_StaticMissionsOnServerStart append
 [
     "underwater_stash",
     "raid_fortress"
 ];
 Repack a3_dms with a PBO tool (PBO Manager, Eliteness, or the Arma 3 Tools suite).
 Put the generated PBO in your "@ExileServer\addons\" directory.